 While implementing its own green initiatives, he said, UNIFIL is also exploring options to source renewable energy from private investors through power purchase agreements.
 But currently, he added, this is on hold for the lack of a legal framework.

 Nonetheless, with the current accelerated pace of implementing UNIFIL’s own green initiatives, the mission is likely to get about 24 per cent of its energy from renewable sources by 2030.

 ‘UNIFIL on course to make big strides’

 UNIFIL Chief Engineer Fayyaz Asghar said the mission is on course to make big strides in the coming years.

 “Greening the environment and greening the mission is one of the biggest priorities of the Secretary-General (António Guterres) and we are following his guidance to make sure that we contribute towards this aspect, and I think we are doing very good,” said Mr. Asghar.
 “We can increase our (renewable energy) generation if we have a legal framework to buy such energy from outside.”

 At UNP 1-31, it took UNIFIL engineers six months to switch from diesel-run generators to off-grid solar energy system with two sets of battery backups.

 “It was a great experience for our people and UNIFIL overall and that’s the reason we are adding such systems in other positions as well,” Mr. Ahmadzai concluded.

-In June 2021, UNIFIL adopted its Energy Infrastructure Management Plan (EIMP) setting out a wide range green initiatives in order to reduce the mission’s environment footprint.
+In June 2021, UNIFIL adopted its Energy Infrastructure Management Plan (EIMP) setting out a wide range of green initiatives in order to reduce the mission’s environmental footprint.
 The plan includes, among other measures, solar energy self-generation, use of energy efficient generators and LED lights, supply and installation of demountable wind turbines, and reducing single use plastic products.